Boeing accepts a plea deal to avoid a criminal trial over 737 Max crashes, Justice Department says

 “We want Boeing to succeed,” Richard Blumenthal, a Connecticut Democrat, said during a Senate hearing last month on what he termed the company’s broken safety culture.
 “Boeing needs to succeed for the sake of the jobs it provides, for the sake of local economies it supports, for the sake of the American traveling public, for the sake of our military.”

-Relatives of the Indonesia and Ethiopia crash victims have pushed for a criminal trial that might illuminate what people inside Boeing knew about deceiving the FAA.
-They also wanted the Justice Department to prosecute top Boeing officials, not just the company.
+Relatives of the Max crash victims have pushed for a criminal trial that might illuminate what people inside Boeing knew about deceiving the FAA.
+They also want the Justice Department to prosecute top Boeing officials, not just the company.

 “Boeing has paid fines many a time, and it doesn’t seem to make any change,” said Ike Riffel of Redding, California, whose sons Melvin and Bennett died in the Ethiopian Airlines crash.
 “When people start going to prison, that’s when you are going to see a change.”